If your AdSense application was disapproved, visit our help article on what to do next.

 We want to maintain a strong ecosystem for both advertisers and publishers.
 As a publisher, you are responsible for maintaining high quality inventory and traffic.
 If the traffic we receive from a publisher violates policies and/or is invalid, then that publisher will no longer be eligible to participate in AdSense or other publisher products.
 This kind of traffic is damaging to our advertisers, as well as legitimate publishers, as it can reduce advertisers’ trust in the rest of the network.Expand all Collapse all Clicking the ads on your own site, YouTube channel or app

 - Publishers must not click on the ads on their site, YouTube channel, or app, and must not artificially inflate the impressions or clicks the ads receive, either through automated or manual means.
-For YouTube publishers, when viewing your videos, you must skip the ad so that advertiser costs are not artificially inflated unintentionally.
+For YouTube content creators, when viewing your videos, you must skip the ad so that advertiser costs are not artificially inflated unintentionally.

 - If you'd like more information about one of the advertisers appearing on your site, please type the URL of the ad directly into your browser's address bar.